Taimoormk/dev-circles-community-challenge/README.md

   </a>
 </div>

-Following are list of all `React Pakistan` repositories and their current status as of today.
+Following is list of all `React Pakistan` repositories and their current status as of today.

 | Project             | GitHub           | NPM   | Open Source'd  |
 | ------------------- |:----------------:|:-----:|:--------------:|